attack-monkey/flat-code-guide/README.md

 ```

-... and putting code blocks inside reusable functions, nested logic will be a thing of the past.
+... and putting code blocks inside reusable functions, then you will find that nested logic no longer becomes a problem.

+Welcome to flat coding :)

 ### Reducing the number of returns from functions